erictung1999/cf-logs-downloader/README.md

 	* Log filename prefix: `cf_logs`
 	* Enable folder organize by date and time
 	* Enable Gzip compression
+	* No Bot Management fields (BotScore & BotScoreSrc) included in logpull
+	* Niceness: -10

 2. To use the default configurations, you can use this command for logpull: